AdamFHolt/adamfholt.github.io/_pages/research.md

 permalink: /research/
 ---

-## Research overview
+# Research overview
-<h4>After the very brief research overview, below, check out the images below for examples of recent and/or active projects.</h4>
+<h4>After the very brief research overview, check out the images below for examples of recent and/or active projects.</h4>

 ## 1 - Regional subduction dynamics
 <h4>We utilize a variety of modeling approaches to develop an understanding of how subduction zones operate, in general and within specific regions.
 Recent regions of focus include the Western Pacific and the Caribbean.</h4>